Ahmedabbas75/Telco-customer-churn/README.md

   - What is the most `payment` method customers prefer?
   - How many `customers left` within the last month?

- - 2.3 Bivariate Questions
+ - 2.3 Bivariate Questions between Categorical columns
-   - What is Relationship between `each categorical` column and `Churn` column
+   - What is Relationship between `each categorical` column and `Churn` column?

+- 2.4 Bivariate Questions between Numerical columns
+  -  What is Relationship between `each Numerical` column and `Churn` column?